What Is a "Triple Net Lease" in Commercial Real Estate?

 The Bottom Line

-Triple net leases almost always favor the landlord and should be carefully negotiated to limit how much the landlord can increase NNN fees each year.
+Triple net leases almost always favor the landlord, and you should carefully negotiate them to limit how much the landlord can increase NNN fees each year.
 You'll also want to make sure these fees and terms for an increase are clearly spelled out in your lease.
-If you make a mistake, you may be stuck with it for some considerable time because triple net leases are typically for 10- to 15-year terms.
+If you make a mistake, you may be stuck with it for some considerable time, because triple net leases are typically for 10- to 15-year terms.

-Beware terms like "turnkey" in lease negotiations.
+Beware of terms like "turnkey" in lease negotiations.
 This often means that the lease is triple net.
-If you're unsure, have a real estate attorney look it over.
+Have your attorney examine your lease, because the true identity of triple net leases are often disguised by crafty landlords with hidden language.